sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

    does not raise an ``ImportError`` then it worked.

--  Sage developers tend to use fairly recent versions of gcc, but Sage should compile with almost any gcc of at least version 4.0.1
+-  Sage developers tend to use fairly recent versions of GCC, but Sage should compile with any reasonable C compiler.
+This is because Sage will build GCC first (if needed) and then use that newly built GCC to compile Sage.

+   If you don't want this and want to try building Sage with a different compiler, you need to set the environment variable ``SAGE_INSTALL_GCC=no``.

    If you are interested in working on support for commerical compilers from `HP <http://docs.hp.com/en/5966-9844/ch01s03.html>`_,